College Prep Stress doesn’t wait til junior year.

 “I barely had to do anything and they finished their applications early!”

-Family University is a year-long virtual coaching program for families who want high school to be empowering, not exhausting.
+Family University is a 3-phase coaching program for families who want high school to be empowering, not exhausting.

 Family University supports parents and their teens in 8th, 9th, and 10th grades.